LeonardoDanna/leonardodanna/README.md

 ### Welcome to my profile! 👋

-- 🔭 I’m currently working on college projects
+- 🔭 I’m currently working in Skedway
-- 🌱 I’m currently learning about C and PL/SQL
+- 🌱 I’m currently learning about Kotlin and MongoDB
-- ⚡ Fun fact: I love challenges!

 <div align="center">
   <a href="https://github.com/LeonardoDanna">